Chu Pou: Death

 Chu Pou's humiliating defeat caused him to request his demotion.
 The court only ordered him to return to Jingkou and removed him from the position of commander.
 Many Chinese had openly fled in thousands to the south after hearing Chu Pou had led troops to help them, but after he was defeated, many were defenceless and slaughtered by the Zhao army.
 Chu Pou arrived at Jingkou and saw many people in mourning.
 After asking why they were that way, he found out that most of their relatives had died at Dai Slope.
 Chu Pou felt shame and grew ill because of this.
-He died on the 1st of January 350 and was posthumously named Marquis Yuanmu of Duxiang.
+He died on 1 January 350 and was posthumously named Marquis Yuanmu of Duxiang.

 Family and descendants

 Chu Pou was known to have at least 2 wives who predeceased him, Lady Xun and Lady Bian.
-He had another wife, Lady Xie, who gave birth to his daughter Chu Suanzi in 324.
+He had another wife, Lady Xie Zhenshi (Xie Shang's sister), who gave birth to his daughter Chu Suanzi in 324.
 During the reign of his grandson Sima Dan, Chu Suanzi (now empress dowager) received an official petition stating that since Lady Xie had already received a title, Ladies Xun and Bian should be granted titles posthumously as well.
 Empress Dowager Chu dismissed the petition.

 Chu Pou also had a son, Chu Xin (褚歆).
 Chu Xin had a son, Chu Shuang (褚爽).
 Chu Shuang had a daughter, Chu Lingyuan, who was the last empress consort of the Eastern Jin, as the wife of Emperor Gong.
-Chu Shuang also had at least 3 sons: Xiuzhi (秀之), Yanzhi(炎之) and Yuzhi (喻之).
+Chu Shuang also had at least 3 sons: Xiuzhi (秀之), Yanzhi (炎之) and Yuzhi (喻之).